popgenomics/ABC_4pop/README.md

 | __SC B→D__           | 13      | 7        | 14                 | 48       | 105      | 9        | 4725     | 79   | 0.055       |
 | __SI__                 | 20      | 13       | 19                 | 13       | 12       | 12       | 9        | 4902 | 0.0196      |

 Adding the unidirectional models increased the classification error for bidirectional models compared to the previous analysis.
-Cases where the difference between the two migration rates is large will be interpreted as unidirectional.
 The following figures show the join distributions for M(A←C) and M(A→C) of the datasets simulated under the model "A↔C" but supported as being:
 "A↔C"
 "A←C"
 "A→C"
 ![space_param](https://github.com/popgenomics/ABC_4pop/blob/master/pictures/space_param.png)

-The ABC analysis tends to consider an "A↔C" model as being "A→C" when the migration rates M(A→C) is much greater than M(A←C).
+Cases where the difference between the two migration rates is large will be interpreted as unidirectional.
+Thus, the ABC analysis tends to consider an "A↔C" model as being "A→C" when the migration rates M(A→C) is much greater than M(A←C).
 Even if the model is labelled as bidirectional, randomly chosen values for migration rates produce some simulated datasets for which migration is biologically unidirectional.